BellowingMeadows/BellowingMeadows/README.md

 #### gallery.html

 * The page contains 12 landscape and 12 portrait photos with rounded edges and box shadows.
 * Images appear as 4 to a row on large screen sizes, 3 to a row on medium screen sizes, 2 to a row on small screen sizes and 1 to a row on extra small mobile devices.
-This signified a change from the wireframes created during mockups as in practice mobile devices needed 1 photo per row (original wireframes contained 2).
+This signified a change from the wireframes created during mockups, as in practice mobile devices needed 1 photo per row to be viewed easily (original wireframes contained 2).
 * A sepia filter was applied to all photos before uploading to give a consistent look to the page.

 #### about.html

 * After the main heading, a short biography of the band appears.
-Users who reach the end of the article are prompted by two more *call to action* buttons to either send them to the final page of the site (contact) or back home via the 'tour' section.
+Users who reach the end of the article are prompted by two more *call to action* buttons to either send them in the natural direction to the final page of the site (contact) or back home via the 'tour' section.
 * The bio section is accompanied by two landscape photos.
 These appear on the left for larger screen sizes, but are split up into top and bottom of the article once the medium break point is reached.

 #### contact.html